LeaderPortfolio

 Early Life

-Joseph C. Grendys was born in Chicago in the early 1960s.
-His father was a butcher, which provided an early exposure to the meat industry.
-His grandparents emigrated from Poland.
-Grendys attended Holy Cross High School in River Grove and worked part-time at Koch Foods while a student.
-He graduated in 1984 with a bachelor's degree in Finance and Marketing from Loyola University Chicago.
+Joseph C. Grendys was born in Chicago, Illinois, around 1961 or 1962, to parents with Polish immigrant roots.
+His father was a butcher, which exposed Grendys to the meat industry early in his life.
+He attended Holy Cross High School in River Grove and worked part-time at Koch Foods while a student.
+He earned a Bachelor of Business Administration degree with concentrations in finance and marketing from Loyola University Chicago in 1984.

 Rise to Success